Sprazitech/command-line-basics/README.md

 **Solution**

 Go to your terminal, using GitBash or Linux.
 For this assignment I am using GitBash.
 i.
-Create a directory and create a folder named "Projects" using
+Create a directory and create a folder named "Projects" using.

 **mkdir projects**

 ii.
 To create subfolders: week1, week2, inside "projects" folder.
-Firstly, I made sure i was in my "project" folder using this prompt
+Firstly, I made sure i was in my "project" folder using this prompt.

 **cd projects**

-Secondly, I then created my subfolders: week1, week2 using this prompt
+Secondly, I then created my subfolders: week1, week2 using this prompt.

 **mkdir week1 week2**

-To be sure my subfolders were created in my projects folder using this prompt
+To be sure my subfolders were created in my projects folder using this prompt.

 **ls**